ThomasAlberto21/my-website/docs/web-programming/frontend/HTML/html-line-breaks.md

 # HTML Line Breaks

 HTML Line Breaks are used to separate text content into separate lines in a web page.
 With the `<br />` tag, this element allows writing text sequentially without creating a new paragraph, providing vertical spacing between lines without additional spaces.
-This makes it easy to layout text in HTML efficiently.

 The following is an example of using line breaks elements in HTML :